sneakiee/pokemon-card-launcher/README.md

 Inspired by the famous money gun, a pokemon card launcher, self explanatory--it launches Pokémon cards!
 It also has a screen that can display whatever you want :P
 Also surprisingly compatible with many other types of cards, such as regular playing cards or other trading card games!

+Originally this was gonna be made out of cardboard but then Selena told me to 3D print it so now we have a really refined version of this pokemon card gun, I just wanted to spit out cards like a money gun LOL

 <img width="800" height="800" alt="render2" src="https://github.com/user-attachments/assets/618efdf2-612b-4af0-95e7-b0e9f25b8854" />
 <img width="800" height="800" alt="render1" src="https://github.com/user-attachments/assets/4146ea35-7321-43d8-9b2c-e5e968612290" />